truenas/middleware/docs/userguide/freenas_account.rst

 +---------------------+-----------+--------------------------------------------------------------------------------------------------------------------------+

 Once the group and users are created, you can assign users as members of a group.
-Click on "View Groups" then the "Members" button for the group you wish to assign users to.
+Highlight the group you wish to assign users to, then click the "Members" button.
 Highlight the user in the "Member users" list (which shows all user accounts on the system) and click the ">>" to move that user to the right frame.
 The user accounts which appear in the right frame will be added as members of that group.

 In the example shown in Figure 4.1c, the *data1* group has been created and the